WatcherAtTheThreshold/Chess/future-dev-notes.md

 -  5.Black Pawn moves to e5

 - ⚠️ Mhh it lagged on my Mac on chrome, but on an older Windows it works fine lol.
-I guess it's just a regular chess game with no twist?
-I see castling isn't even implemented.

 ---